thoilene/Disaster-Response-Pipeline/README.md

 - Write A Data Science Blog Post.ipynb: Jupyter notebook containing the step of analysis and the code of the project

 - app
-  - templates
-   - master.html  # main page of web app
+  - templates/master.html  # main page of web app
-   - go.html  # classification result page of web app
+  - templates/go.html  # classification result page of web app
   - run.py  # Flask file that runs app

 - data